ickyfeet/nextcloudblock/README.md

 # nextcloudblock

-Pulls the banned IP list and writes them to a file
+Allows you to manage the IP addresses banned by nextcloud

 Requires PyMySql